britthubs/GitGuide/Git/gitcommands.md

-# Handy commands using git
+# Useful commands using git

 ## Count lines of code in an entire repo
 ```git ls-files | xargs wc -l```